johnulist/pshop4j/README.md

 PShop4j (Prestashop for java) is a library used as a wrapper to PrestaShop web services.
 You will need only a PrestaShop online store with access to back office enabled and an authentication key.

-Note: until now, only get requests are supported
+**Note**: until now, only GET and HEADER requests are supported

+**Note 2**: PShop4j is still under development, and it is changing constantly.
+Use it under your own risk.

 How to use it?
 --------------